Estimate Time7 min

 Short-term CDs and Treasurys came into favor among many investors in the past few years as rates rose.
 Many investors feel comfortable in these investments due to the potential protection they can provide in a down market, their low risk of default, and their predictable cash flows.

 “There are many wonderful features of short-term investments,” says Malwal.
-“But investors with a long-term outlook have historically often been better off in stocks.”
+“But history shows investors with a long-term outlook have often been better off including stocks in their portfolios.”

 The key challenge with short-term investments is a lack of stronger growth potential.
 “While it’s true that stocks may be more volatile than short-term investments or bonds in the near term, over the long run stocks have provided much higher returns,” says Malwal.
 Although rates on these investments may appear attractive, they may not be providing much growth after accounting for inflation.